Son of Kareem Abdul-Jabbar, sentenced to 6 months in prison

 Probation officers will decide if you will be allowed home confinement.

-Prosecutors had requested a seven-year prison sentence and opposed the offer of a guilty plea.
+Prosecutors had requested a seven-year prison sentence and objected to the guilty plea offer.

 Abdul-Jabbar and his neighbor from San Clemente share a driveway.
 Abdul-Jabbar stabbed the 60-year-old neighbor several times on June 9 last year after the man confronted him for not picking up trash cans from Abdul-Jabbar’s roommate, prosecutors said.